Offbeatmammal/ec_map/README.md

 - To rename a unit, double-click on it.
 - To delete a unit either right click, or drag to the trash can (confirmation before delete).
 - Saves are made every time you move to add/remove a unit (so can close and reopen browser without losing locations), and are reloaded automtically.
+- From the pop-up menu you can:
-- You can save a "Home" configuration which can be loaded at the start of day to show units in default positions (there are confirmations before save or load)
+  - Save a "Home" configuration which can be loaded at the start of day to show units in default positions (there are confirmations before save or load)
+  - Export, and import, unit locations in case you need to clear browser storage (or move config to a new machine)
 - Saved data (location and 'home' positions) are saved per circuit so you can maintain more than one layout
 - Help button basically shows these instructions